aiwaves-cn/agents/README.md

 ## 📋 Standard Operation Procedure (SOP)

 ## ✨Nodes
->- Definition: As is manifested before, we use SOP to run the autonomous agent.
+>- Definition: As manifested before, we use SOP to run the autonomous agent.
 Our SOP reasoning graph consists of various **Nodes**, each playing its own role, contributing to the entire system.
 We have developed nearly the **SIMPLIST** node mainly based on GPT.
-All you need to do is __input the prompt__,and you could get the response as output.
-Afterwards, the response can be used for different operations.
+All you need to do is __input the prompt__, and you can get the response as output.
+Afterward, the response can be used for different operations.
 >
 >- Classification: We have created two kinds of parent node classes, namely "GPT Nodes" and "Tool Nodes".
-><br>GPT Nodes consists of three differnt types, namely "judge", "response" and "extract", with their functions as follows:
+><br>GPT Nodes consists of three different types, namely "judge", "response" and "extract", with their functions as follows:
->>- <font face="Consolas">🧠 judge node</font>:  This type of node judges certain sentences and return the keyword to determine which node for next.
+>>- <font face="Consolas">🧠 judge node</font>:  This type of node judges certain sentences and returns the keyword to determine which node for next.
 >
->>- <font face="Consolas">💬response node</font>: This type of node responds to user's questions, usually according to their knowledge base.
+>>- <font face="Consolas">💬response node</font>: This type of node responds to users' questions, usually according to their knowledge base.
 >
->>- <font face="Consolas">🔍extract node</font>: This type of node extracts particular key words from user's input, and return the key word for memory.
+>>- <font face="Consolas">🔍extract node</font>: This type of node extracts particular keywords from the user's input, and return the key word for memory.
-><br>Tool Nodes are created to complete certain tasks, such as searching particular information in the memory base, or matching certain key words.
+><br>Tool Nodes are created to complete certain tasks, such as searching particular information in the memory base or matching certain keywords.
 >- Examples:
->>- basic codes of a GPT Node is shown below:
+>>- basic codes of a GPT Node are shown below:
 >>> ```python
 >>>     class  GPTNode():
 >>>        def  __init__(self,